Contractors describe scant pre-launch testing of U.S. healthcare site

 Outside the hearing, Representative Darrell Issa of California and Senator Lamar Alexander of Tennessee, both Republicans, raised the possibility of a subpoena to compel the administration to release documents related to the cost and performance of Healthcare.gov after its first nine days of operation.
 They asked HHS for the information by October 23, but the department did not comply.

 In a letter to HHS Secretary Kathleen Sebelius, the pair said Issa's House Oversight and Government Reform Committee would consider using "compulsory process" if the information were not provided by 5 p.m.
-ET on Monday.
+(2100 GMT) on Monday.

 In a statement to Reuters, HHS spokeswoman Joanne Peters said, "We have told the committee repeatedly that we intend to accommodate their interest in better understanding our efforts to implement the ACA.